eikek/publet/doc/src/main/resources/org/eknet/publet/doc/_partitions.md

 The file system partition is a good choice to store big files that don't need to be tracked and versioned in a git repository.

+Other container implementations include the `ClasspathContainer` and `MapContainer`.
+These are useful when serving resources from within the classpath, or fetched otherwise.

 ## Specifying partitions